Studebaker Ads

 1

-View Studebaker 43
+Studebaker 43

 1960

 Lark 4-door Wagon - Full color 9 1/2" x 14" ad for a station wagon that will do nearly everything.
 There is a picture of a Red Lark 4-door Wagon parked behind a lodge at Mt.
-Snow, Vermont where there are people skiing and others swimming in the heated pool and the headline says this is the "Lowest priced wagon with V-8 Go.
+Snow, Vermont where there are some people skiing while others are swimming in the heated pool and the headline says this is the "Lowest priced wagon with V-8 Go.
 Built for work, styled for show".
 The ad text gives some interesting information about this car.
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 February 8, 1960